sigmedia/litevpnet/README.md

 ## Abstract
 In the last decade, video workflows in the cinema production ecosystem have presented new use cases for video streaming technology.
 These new workflows e.g. in On-set Virtual Production, present the challenge of requiring precise quality control and energy efficiency.
 Existing approaches to transcoding often fall short of these requirements, either due to a lack of quality control or computational overhead.
 To fill this gap, we present a lightweight neural network (LiteVPNet) for accurately predicting Quantisation Parameters for NVENC AV1 encoders that achieve a specified VMAF score.
 We use low-complexity features including bitstream characteristics, video complexity measures, and CLIP-based semantic embeddings.
 Our results demonstrate that LiteVPNet achieves mean VMAF errors below 1.2 points across a wide range of quality targets.
 Notably, LiteVPNet achieves VMAF errors within 2 points for over 87% of our test corpus, c.f. ≈61% with state-of-the-art methods.
-LiteVPNet’s performance across various quality regions high- lights its applicability for enhancing high-value content transport and streaming for more energy-efficient, high-quality media experiences.
+LiteVPNet’s performance across various quality regions highlights its applicability for enhancing high-value content transport and streaming for more energy-efficient, high-quality media experiences.

 ## Datasets